binhchay1/apkafe/wp-content/plugins/insert-headers-and-footers/readme.txt

 You can also save your code snippets to WPCode Cloud (Pro feature), so you can easily re-use the same code snippets across multiple websites.
 This also allows you to better organize your code snippets instead of wasting time searching for random Github gists.

-Switching from another code snippets plugin?

-We have an automatic import feature that imports your custom code snippets from both Woody Code Snippets and Code Snippets Pro plugin.

 > Simple plugin I use in quite every site.
 Very useful to insert scripts and tags.
 > tommasoperego - WordPress user

-= Example Use Cases =

-WPCode is the most powerful code snippet + headers and footers plugin for WordPress.
-Here are some of the top use-cases why smart website owners and developers love us:

-* Insert Headers and Footers scripts
-* Insert Google Analytics Tracking Code in Header and Footer
-* Insert PHP Code Snippets or JavaScript code snippet without modifying theme's functions.php file
-* Insert Facebook Pixels code, Google Conversion Pixels code, and other Advertising Conversion Pixel Scripts in WordPress header and footer with conditional logic
-* Insert Google AdSense Ads code, Amazon Native Contextual Ads code, and other Media Ads code
-* Insert Custom JavaScript, CSS, and HTML code
-* Insert Site Verification Meta tags for Social Media, Google Search Console, and other Domain verification in the header and footer of your site
-* Insert re-usable custom content blocks and PHP code snippets
-* Insert Ads code in content after specific paragraphs
-* Show or hide custom code snippets based on conditional logic
-* Disable XML-RPC, Disable Rest API, disable comments, allow SVG file uploads, disable Gutenberg and enable Classic Editor without adding extra plugins.

-Simply put, WPCode is the one plugin that helps you get rid of dozens of other plugins without losing functionality.

 = Full WPCode Feature List =